cleolibrary/CLEO-Redux/docs/en/other-features.md

 ## SCM Log

 CLEO Redux has built-in support for tracking SCM instructions.
-To enable trace for executed commands open up `cleo.ini` and change `LogOpcodes` to 1.
+To trace opcodes in all running CS scripts open up `cleo.ini` and change `LogOpcodes` to 1.
 Note that it can greatly impact game performance due to frequent microdelays during writes to the log file.
 Use this option only for debugging purposes.

+In JavaScript code use `CLEO.debug.trace(true)` to trace all commands.
+Use `CLEO.debug.trace(false)` to turn it off.

 ## Hot Reload